slon is the daemon application that "runs" Slony-I replication. A slon instance must be run for each node in a Slony-I cluster.

 This may make it easier to construct scripts to monitor multiple slon processes running on a single host.

-config fileFile from which to read slon configuration.
+-f config fileFile from which to read slon configuration.

 This configuration is discussed further in Slon Run-time Configuration.
 If there are to be a complex set of configuration parameters, or if there are parameters you do not wish to be visible in the process environment variables (such as passwords), it may be convenient to draw many or all parameters from a configuration file.
 You might either put common parameters for all slon processes in a commonly-used configuration file, allowing the command line to specify little other than the connection info.
 Alternatively, you might create a configuration file for each node.

-indicates a directory in which to
+-a archive directory archive_dir indicates a directory in which to

 place a sequence of SYNC archive files for